BuildIt-lang/net-blocks-pldi24-artifacts/README.md

 ## Introduction
 This repository documemts the evaluation procedure for the artifacts of our PLDI 2024 paper titled "NetBlocks: Staging Layouts for High-Performance Custom Host Network Stacks".
 NetBlocks is a network DSL compiler built on top of the multi-stage programming framework [BuildIt](https://buildit.so).
 NetBlocks adds a custom layout layer on top of BuildIt to generate modular layouts for binary data on the packet along with using high-performance staged Aspect Oriented Programming for modular features development and selection.
-The artifacts are divided into 3 parts -
+The artifacts are divided into 4 parts -
 1. Inspect the generated code and layouts for different network protocol configurations
 2. Evaluate round-trip latency of the various protocols and compare the performance to feature tradeoff (Fig 21. in the attached paper)
 3. Count the lines of code for all modules (Fig. 20 in the attached paper)
+4. Evaluate round-trip latency of the various protocols and compare the performance to feature tradeoff on the same hardware as in the paper (MLX Connect-X 5)

 Source code for the core framework, all implemented modules, the 7 configurations from the paper and the dependencies (BuildIt) are packaged into this repo as submodules.